jmanuel1/personal-website/_drafts/the-uses-of-selenium.md

 bandcamp](https://realpython.com/modern-web-automation-with-python-and-selenium/),
 too.

-## Testing web frontends
+## Testing web front ends

-One of the biggest uses of Selenium is to perform integration/system testing of website frontends.
-Imagine you're developing a website, and after every set of changes you click through the site to make sure it still works.
+One of the biggest uses of Selenium is to perform integration/system testing of website front ends.
+Imagine you're developing a website.
+After every set of changes, you click through the site to make sure it still works.
 This testing tactic is fine for a simpler site, but as your website increases in complexity, two pain points will start to show:

-- Manually testing many user scenarios is time consuming.
+- Manually testing many user scenarios is time-consuming.
 - Manually testing many user scenarios is error-prone since you may forget to perform some tests.

 Whenever you experience these circumstances due to a manual task, you may have found an opportunity for automation.
 Selenium lets you automate much of this